Comprehensive support to end hunger and homelessness

 Covid-19 operations: Only people utilizing the Day Shelter may enter the building.
 Supplies and mail can be brought outside to you and appointments for paperwork help are done by phone.
 Please call the office at 782-5700 if you need an appointment.

 The Jubilee Center’s Free Clinic provides weekly medical attention at no cost.
 Local doctors and nurses donate their time each Thursday and are assisted by nursing students from the University of Southern Maine’s Lewiston-Auburn College and pre-med students from Bates College.
 The Dempsey Center provides cancer screenings.
-Flu vaccination clinics are held annually and additional services are provided when available.
+Flu vaccination clinics and other additional services are provided when available.

 Donate to the Free Clinic